 Most people in general, and academics in particular, can describe problems.
 They flounder, however, when it comes to developing comprehensive solutions for countering threats to regional and global peace, freedom and the rule of law.

 Many agree that economic growth equitably shared is necessary for overcoming poverty - the taproot of conflict, revolutions and war - within and among nations.
 Few, however, ask new questions that could reveal systemic flaws in current development models that have failed to significantly reduce poverty in a world capable of producing economic sufficiency for every person.

-If "ownership is a sine qua non of sustainable development," as expressed by former World Bank President James Wolfensohn,14 why have the strategies of Western development experts failed to create nations of owners, from the bottom-up?
+If "ownership is a sine qua non of sustainable development," as expressed by former World Bank President James Wolfensohn, 10 why have the strategies of Western development experts failed to create nations of owners, from the bottom-up?
 What in the current system of economic globalization produces an ever-widening and dangerous gap in economic power and economic self-determination between haves and have-nots, among nations and within all nations in the global marketplace?

 Can free markets, free trade, private property, and limited government be compatible with economic and social justice?
-What practical systemic changes could be introduced to transform the globalization process into a blessing, especially for the poorest of the poor in Iraq, Gaza, the West Bank, Afghanistan, Kashmir, Indonesia, the Philippines, Chechnya and other breeding grounds of human hopelessness, group hatred, and the next rounds of suicide terrorism?
+What practical systemic changes could be introduced to transform the globalization process into a blessing, especially for the poorest of the poor in Iraq, Syria, Gaza, the West Bank, Afghanistan, Bangladesh, Somalia, Democratic Republic of Congo, El Salvador, border towns in Mexico and other breeding grounds of human hopelessness, group hatred, organized crime and the next rounds of suicide terrorism?